CRYBOII/monmind/README.md

 ```

-now you could use a encoded functions string like this
+now you can use a obfuscated string functions  like this

 `fmt.Println(YLMEECE42())`